nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Postpone a task's date : `snooze` ----- Max

 Postpones your task's date by a specified number of days so that you have the flexibility to push back the deadline of task when necessary.
-Calendar will be reset.

 Format: `snooze INDEX [DAYS]`

 * Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed list.
  The index **must be a positive integer** e.g 1, 2, 3, …​
 * DAYS must be a positive integer and at most 365 (1 year).